Resume Annex

 Pick Jobscan if

-Jobscan is a strong choice if your primary need is deep ATS keyword analysis — particularly if you want to compare your resume against many different job descriptions quickly and are comfortable handling the rewriting and job searching yourself.
+Jobscan is a strong choice if your primary need is deep recruiter keyword analysis — particularly if you want to compare your resume against many different job descriptions quickly and are comfortable handling the rewriting and job searching yourself.

 Pick Resume Annex if

-Resume Annex is a better fit if you want one platform that handles ATS scoring, AI resume optimization with clear explanations, job discovery, and interview prep — especially if you are earlier in your search and want ongoing career guidance rather than a single-use scan.
+Resume Annex is a better fit if you want one platform that handles callback scoring, AI resume optimization with clear explanations, job discovery, and interview prep — especially if you are earlier in your search and want ongoing career guidance rather than a single-use scan.

 Frequently asked questions